Sons and Daughters (Australian TV series)

 Sons and Daughters is an Australian Logie Award-winning soap opera/drama serial, broadcast by the Seven Network between January 1982 and December 1987 and produced by the Reg Grundy Organisation.
 It was created by executive Reg Watson, and is distributed by Fremantle.

-Sons and Daughters is remembered for its regular use of dramatic cliffhangers and its most famous character; Patricia "Pat the Rat" Hamilton, initially played by Rowena Wallace, who became the first soap star, non-personality to win the Gold Logie award for her spirited performance in the role - when she left the series in 1985, the part was recast, with Belinda Giblin taking over the role, following the character receiving extensive plastic surgery in the storyline, and returning as Alison Carr.
+Sons and Daughters is remembered for its regular use of dramatic end-of-season cliffhangers and its most famous character; Patricia "Pat the Rat" Hamilton, initially played by Rowena Wallace, who became in 1983 the second soap opera actor, rather than personality, to win the Gold Logie award, the first being Pat McDonald in 1974, for her work on Number 96.

-Notable cast members in later years included former Australian pop singer Normie Rowe and former Number 96 star Abigail, whilst future Home and Away star Judy Nunn also played a brief character as doctor Irene Fisher.
+The story follows a Romeo and Juliet style romance of two twins separated at birth, who meet twenty years later who fall in love not realizing they are siblings.
+The series was billed as an Australian version of Dallas and screened in seventy countries.

+When Rowena Wallace decided to leave the series, in 1985 her popular character was recast, with Belinda Giblin taking over the role, in a story-arc which sees the character receiving extensive plastic surgery in Rio de Janeiro, and returning as the look-alike Alison Carr.

+A notable cast member in the series later years was the Australian pop singer Normie Rowe.
+Rowe had previously appeared in musical theatre, but it was his first major TV drama role.

+Broadcast

 The extended pilot episode premiered on Monday, 18 January 1982, during the Christmas/New Year non-ratings period in Sydney and Melbourne, and the following week in Brisbane and Adelaide.
-For the first two years in Australia, it aired in four half-hour installments, Monday to Thursday, for approximately ten months of the year.
-After 1984, it was mostly aired as two hourly episodes.
+For the first two years in Sydney and Melbourne, it usually aired in four half-hour installments, Monday to Thursday, for approximately ten months of the year, although this differed in other markets.
+After 1984, it was mostly aired as two hour-long episodes.
 The series was cancelled in November 1986, and production ended in March 1987, with the final episode broadcast in Sydney on Sunday, 27 December 1987, and in Melbourne, on Sunday, 10 January 1988 (again in the non-ratings period).
 Adelaide station ADS7 was one of the first to complete the series, showing the final episodes in a two-hour special on Monday, 16 November 1987.

 Sons and Daughters was successful internationally.
-In February 1983, British television broadcaster ITV began airing the series to audiences across the United Kingdom, and during the late 1980s, it aired throughout western Europe on various TV stations.
+From February 1983, British television broadcaster ITV began airing un-networked episodes of the series to audiences across the United Kingdom, meaning that some parts of the country were months or even years behind others in the storyline.
+During the late 1980s, the series aired throughout western Europe on various TV stations.
 The UK and most European and foreign territories broadcast the series in daytime, although it did air at 7 pm in the Netherlands and Belgium.